yosang/what-I-use/configurations/Termux.md

 # Installation
-Install temux from playstore or obtainium
+Install termux from playstore or obtainium

 Then immidiately do `pkg update -y && pkg upgrafe -y` to update everything.